zwave-js/ZWaveJS.NET/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/zwave-js/zwavejs.net)

-ZWaveJS.NET is a class library developed for the .NET framework family, that opens up the zwave-js Driver in .NET, allowing its runtime to be used directly in .NET applications.
+ZWaveJS.NET is a class library developed for the .NET framework family, that opens up the zwave-js Driver in .NET, allowing its full runtime to be used directly in .NET applications.

 ## Supported Targets
- - NET 4.5
  - NET 4.8
  - NET 5.0
+ - NET 6.0
+ - NET 7.0
  - NET Standard 2.0
  - NET Standard 2.1
- - NET Core 3.1

 The library strictly follows the structure of the zwave-js API.